nhayward/BookLightEditorial/user/plugins/login/README.md

 $ bin/gpm install login
 ```

+# Changes in version 2.6

+* User registration is now disabled by default.
+If you were relying on it being activated, you need to manually enable it in your `user/config/plugins/login.yaml`:

+    ```
+    user_registration:
+      enabled: true
+    ```
+* `login_after_registration` has also been changed to a default value of `false` for security purposes.

 # Changes in version 2.5

 Added new `$grav['login']->login()` and `$grav['login']->logout()` functions for you to use.